Virginia Tech is the best rushing team in the Power Five after four games

 “I could have sworn we walked in last week, all the chefs started sweating,” left guard Lecitus Smith said.
-“It was, ‘Oh my god, I thought I was about ready to get off.’
+“It was, ‘Oh, my God, I thought I was about ready to get off.’
 You got a bunch of 300-pounders, and pretty much everybody has an app to themselves, and Christian Darrisaw ordered extra rice and shrimp and steak.

 “You got guys ordering a lot of food.”